IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/getting_started.md

 ### Assigning your device to the script

-We should now assign our script to work with FL Studio.
-Launch FL Studio, or if it was already open, close it an re-open it.
-Then, open the MIDI Settings and find your device in the lists of inputs and outputs.
+We should now assign our script to the device in FL Studio.
+1. Launch FL Studio, or if it was already open, close it and re-open it.
+2. Open the MIDI Settings and find your device in the lists of inputs and outputs.

-Set the port number for your device's inputs and outputs to numbers of your choice.
-The value shouldn't matter as long as it is unique, and the input port matches the output port for each device.
+3. Set the port number for your device's inputs and outputs to a number of your choice.
+The value does not matter as long as it is unique (i.e. not assigned to another device).
+Make sure that the input and output ports have the same number.

-Then, with the input selected, you should use the script drop-down to select your script.
-This should have the same name as you entered in the comment earlier.
+1. With the device selected under Input, open the Controller type drop-down and select your script.
+It should have the same name as you entered in the comment earlier.

-If your device has two MIDI ports, try assigning the script to the first port, as this is more likely to be the one that receives the messages you need.
+**Note:** If your device has two MIDI ports, try assigning the script to the first port, as this is more likely to be the one that receives the messages you need.

-This screenshot contains the setup I used to get my device working correctly.
+This screenshot contains the setup I used to get my device working correctly:

 ![A screenshot of FL Studio's MIDI Settings, showing the script correctly loaded](./getting_started/midi_settings.png)

-To validate your setup, you should now open `View > Script output` and select your MIDI Controller from the tabs.
-If it is working correctly, you should see output appear as you press buttons on your controller.
+To validate your setup, select `View > Script output` from FL Studio's menu and select your MIDI Controller from the tabs.
+If the script is working correctly, you should see output appear as you press buttons on your controller.

 !!! info "Expected output"